 1.Short term planning

 3.Long term planning

 What is the importance of personal financial planning?

-Irrespective of how much or how little you earn; if you have the right approach then you will save yourself getting into trouble when you are nearing your retirement age.
+Irrespective of how much or how little you earn; if you have the right approach then you will save yourself from getting into trouble when you are nearing your retirement age.

 Financial planning will help you retire early and give you peace of mind.

 How can beginners do financial planning?

 It's very simple.
 You to create self-discipline and manage your earnings and expenses correctly.
 You need to plan ahead of time and understand the key principles of how saving early helps create a huge wealth in long term.

 You should start planning for your personal finance as soon as possible.
 The earlier you start the more benefits you will get.
 If you start managing your finances early in your life then you will get the benefits of the power of compounding and eventually create huge wealth for yourself.